MaterializeInc/terraform-provider-materialize/docs/guides/materialize_source_table.md

 After applying the changes, verify that your tables are still correctly set up in Materialize by checking the table definitions using Materialize’s SQL commands.

-During the migration, you can use both the old `table` blocks and the new `materialize_source_table` resources simultaneously.
+During the migration, you can use both the old `table` blocks and the new `materialize_source_table_{source}` resources simultaneously.
 This allows for a gradual transition until the old method is fully deprecated.

+The same approach can be used for other source types such as Postgres, eg. `materialize_source_table_postgres`.

 ## Automated Migration Process (TBD)